 Advanced Ready Responder Status

 Advanced Ready Responders are those volunteers who want to take on more responsibility in the Maryland Responds MRC.
-Responders in this group have completed all Road to Readiness steps and the Maryland Responds State Program has verified their credentials (when applicable) and has issued their Responder ID badge and Ready Responder Kit.
+Responders in this group have completed all Road to Readiness steps and the Maryland Responds State Program has verified their credentials (when applicable) and has issued their Responder ID badge.
 Additionally, these volunteers have completed the NIMS baseline curriculum courses (Independent Study-700 and ICS-100).
 Advanced Ready Responders are approved to fully participate in all local or state unit activities (incident response planned events, training and exercise activities) to the level their licensure and skill level will allow.
 In addition, volunteers in this group may be assigned to leadership roles in unit activities and are eligible to serve as mutual aid to support incident management in other states.

 Required Training for Advanced Ready Responder Status

 Previously, volunteers had to email the State Program to see where they were on the Road to Readiness.
 Now, you can view this information at anytime through the training section of your Responder profile.
 As shown in the screen clip below, a training course has been created for each of the Road to Readiness steps (except for Step 5).
 As you complete R2R steps or additional trainings, you can add the corresponding training course to your profile.
 Once all steps are completed and verified by the State Program, the training section of your Responder profile will look similar to the screen clip shown below.

 Follow these steps to see where you are on the Road to Readiness:

 - Log into your Responder profile at: https://mdresponds.health.maryland.gov/